Curriculum

 Learn more about our innovative curriculum and local clerkship opportunities.

-For the last two years of the curriculum, CHSU has partnership agreements to assure all the core third and fourth year rotations along with selective clinical education clerkships are completed in the California Central Valley, with a focus on clinical experiences serving diverse populations and provide opportunities for education in community health centers, hospitals and ambulatory settings.
+For the last two years of the curriculum, CHSU has partnership agreements to assure the core third- and fourth-year rotations along with selective clinical education clerkships are available to be completed in California and primarily in the Central Valley, with a focus on clinical experiences serving diverse populations and provide opportunities for education in community health centers, hospitals and ambulatory settings.

 Unique Aspects of Curriculum